finneganhu/sre-take-home-challenge/README.md

 - **IAM Group**: Creates IAM group with IAM group policies as module input (AWS managed and custom managed policies).
 Optionally, has the ability to subscribe aforementioned users to the created group.
 - **IAM Role**: Creates IAM role with IAM role policies as module input (AWS managed and custom managed Policies).

 One thing worth noting is that the module gives users a certain degree of freedom in terms of the resources they want to deploy.
 For example, the user can create a new IAM user or creae IAM access key for an existing user.
-For more details on each individaul nested module, please go to `/modules/` to check out the modules' folders.
+For more details on each individaul nested module, please go to `/modules/` to check out the documentations in modules' folders.

 ## How to Use